Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Introduction

-Regarding the RNA structure prediction, most existing approaches focus on the RNA secondary structure prediction, which could further be divided into three categories: thermodynamic methods, alignment-based methods, and deep learning (DL)-based methods.
-Foundational works can be traced back to the 1980s, when thermodynamic parameters-based methods were proposed \citep{zuker1984rna, waterman1978rna, rivas2013four} to predict RNA secondary structures.
-Nowadays, combined with dynamic programming, these approaches such as Vienna RNA \citep{ stadler2011viennarna,hofacker1994fast}, Mfold/UNAFold \citep{markham2008unafold,zuker2003mfold}, LinearFold \citep{huang2019linearfold}, and RNAstructure \citep{mathews1998updated,reuter2010rnastructure} are still widely used since they can incorporate a large volume of folding features (together with standard base pairs) to estimate the model parameters.
-Thermodynamic-based methods are later improved by considering parameters of local structures, including experimental parameters (such as RNAstructure \cite{reuter2010rnastructure}, RNAfold \cite{lorenz2011viennarna}, RNAshapes \cite{janssen2015rna}) and machine learning parameters (such as ContextFold \cite{zakov2011rich}, CONTRAfold \cite{do2006contrafold}, CentroidFold \cite{sato2009centroidfold}).
-Though many currently used approaches fall into this category, their overall performance seems to hit the plateau.
-These methods usually do not consider all base pairs obtained from tertiary interactions \cite{nowakowski1997rna,rivas2013four,sato2009centroidfold}, which may miss essential information in their predictions.
-To overcome the above problem, some alignment-based methods that are built upon comparative sequence analysis, are thus designed to determine the important base pairs among homologous sequences \cite{singh2019rna}.
+To overcome the above problem, alignment-based methods built upon comparative sequence analysis are thus designed to determine the vital base pairs among homologous sequences \cite{singh2019rna}.
 With the help of sufficient homologous sequences and their alignments, these alignment-based methods achieve excellent performance in predictions \cite{gutell2002accuracy,singh2019rna}.
 However, new issues arose from the limited number of known RNA families, given Rfam only contains several thousand RNA families.
 Since RNA is much less conserved, such property restricts the further improvement of alignment-based methods theoretically compared to the vast number of protein families.
-On the other hand, with more RNA data available, several deep learning approaches are recently developed in the community to improve the accuracy of RNA secondary structure prediction.
+On the other hand, with more RNA data available, several deep learning approaches have been recently developed in the community to improve the accuracy of RNA secondary structure prediction.
 For example, SPOT-RNA \cite{singh2019rna}, E2Efold \cite{chen2020rna}, MXfold2 \cite{sato2021rna}, and UFold \cite{fu2021ufold} are shown to be able to improve the prediction accuracy significantly on different datasets.
 Nevertheless, the generalization capability of such DL-based methods still remains a problem, as the model architecture is explicitly designed for corresponding tasks and cannot generalize well to unknown RNA types \cite{chen2020rna}.